-For the year ended September 30, 2008, Yap had \$5.5 million of long-term debt or \$489 per capita.
-Although higher than the ratio of the prior period, this is considered a low debt burden on its citizens, when compared to other insular governments.
-The increase in the ratio this period is due to additional ADB loans of approximately \$650,000.
+For the year ended September 30, 2010, Yap had approximately \$6 million of long-term debt or \$523 per capita.
+This is considered a low debt burden on its citizens, when compared to other insular governments.

 Debt to Assets

 How much equity does Yap have in it's assets?